Skip to main content

 To pursue the humanitarian experience and discover the next chapters of the Red Cross story, head towards Geneva's international district.

-You can find the brochure that will guide you through the trail at the Tourist Information Centre or it is also accessible here with an interactive map.
+You can find the information that will guide you through the trail at the Tourist Information Centre or it is also accessible here with an interactive map.

 Key Landmarks